handpoint/doc/android/androidmigrationguide.md

 - Removed the **Required** Interface and created [3 new Interfaces](androidmigrationguide.md#1-new-integration-interfaces) for a simpler and smoother integration.
 - The [operations described below](androidmigrationguide.md#3), return the [OperationStartResult](androidobjects.md#operation-start-result) object instead of a `boolean`.
 - The new Duplicate Check service is enabled by default.
 To disable it, please check this [section](androidmigrationguide.md#4).
+- `deviceCapabilities` event of CardBrandDisplay Interface has been renamed.

 ## 1. New integration Interfaces